“What do you mean when you refer to the presence of a piece?”

 This piece is now available and open to loan.

 Packaging, freight and installation not covered by the artist although the artist could be available for installation and talk along with additional material

 Love is love

-This solid pewter piece weighing in at 551 grams is meant as a tribute to Alan Mathison Turing, whose housekeeper famously found the 41-year-old mathematician dead in his bed with a part-eaten apple by his side poisoned with cyanide.
+This simple, little enigma entitled love is love was sparked by the love, work, and tragic end to the Second World War enigma codebreaker Alan Turing, whose housekeeper found the 41-year-old mathematician dead in his bed with a part-eaten apple by his side poisoned with cyanide.
 An inquest determined his death as suicide.
 Alan Mathison Turing was Pivotal in securing the freedoms we now take as entitled.
 Love Is Love.

 Part eaten apple stamped Enigma.